28 Best Practices for Email Etiquette in the Workplace

 Regardless of where you are in your career, using best practices for email etiquette allows you to communicate clearly and make a positive impression on potential employers, business contacts and customers.
 Communication is essential in the workplace, and being a great communicator can help you become more successful.
 You can become a better communicator by learning how to use communication tools, such as email.

 In this article, we discuss why email etiquette is important and share 28 best practices for email etiquette in the workplace.

 Email etiquette is the code of conduct that guides behavior when writing or responding to emails.
 Depending on the recipient of your email, you may modify the principles that determine the proper etiquette.
 For example, email etiquette changes when you write to a friend, colleague or business acquaintance.

 Why is email etiquette important?

-The way you communicate reflects the type of employee you are, including your work ethic and attention to detail.
-Companies may benefit from implementing best practices for email etiquette for the following reasons:
+Your communication reflects your character, work ethic and attention to detail.
+Companies may benefit from implementing best practices for email etiquette for these reasons:

-Professionalism: Using proper email etiquette conveys a professional image of your employees and overall organization.
+Professionalism: Using proper email etiquette conveys a professional image of the organization.

-Efficiency: Emails that adhere to etiquette are direct and concise, and they convey their message quickly.
+Efficiency: Emails that follow etiquette are direct and concise, conveying their message quickly.

 When sending or replying to emails, here are some best practices for email etiquette to keep in mind: